WHAT IS HYPNOSIS?

 Most of my clients start off their conversations with me with by saying they've already tried everything to resolve their issue.
 Desperation serves hypnotherapists well.
 Those who are disillusioned with some of the more traditional routes, because they are not getting effective results, are finding help with hypnotherapists.

-Are you available for remote sessions?
+Are you available for PRIVATE AND/OR remote sessions?